`The peculiar risk lay in the possibility of

 invisible.

 `My sensations would be hard to describe.
-As the columns of
+As

 hail grew thinner, I saw the white figure more distinctly.
 It

 was very large, for a silver birch-tree touched its shoulder.
-It

-was of white marble, in shape something like a winged sphinx, but
+was of white marble, in shape something like a winged sphinx,

 the wings, instead of being carried vertically at the sides, were